jdelrue/jumpscale_core/README.md

 js_shell
 ```

+to run the test suite:

+* python3 setup.py test

 ### Install (and upgrade as opposed to blowing everything away)

 This option can be used on debian to carry out either an install or